Pac-Man Battle Royale

-is a 2010 maze battle-royale arcade game in the Pac-Man series.
-Developed by Bandai Namco Studios and manufactured by Bandai Namco Amusement, it was made in celebration of Pac-Man's 30th Anniversary.
+is a 2011 maze battle-royale video game developed and published by Namco Bandai Games for arcades.
+An installment in the Pac-Man series, it was made in celebration of the series' 30th anniversary.
 The game sees up to four players control multi-colored Pac-Men as they try to compete to be the last Pac-Man standing.

 It was released for arcades in January 2011, and was released on several platforms afterwards following its release.

 Gameplay

 In Pac-Man Battle Royale, up to four players can compete at once, choosing a game length of between three and nine rounds.
 Each player controls a differently coloured Pac-Man character (yellow, pink, blue and red); a single player faces one computer-controlled Pac-Man opponent.
 The players move throughout a maze, avoiding ghosts and attempting to eat dots and power pellets scattered throughout.
 New dots and pellets appear whenever the players eat them all.
 In addition; if any player eats a bonus item that appears next to the ghosts' cage, all remaining dots and pellets are immediately removed and replaced.

 When a Pac-Man eats a power pellet, they grow in size and can eat the ghosts and any un-powered Pac-Men until the pellet wears off.
 During this time, the un-powered Pac-Men turn blue but retain an outline of their original colour, and they cannot eat ghosts.

 Un-powered Pac-Men are eliminated from the round when they either run into a ghost or are eaten by a powered-up Pac-Man.
 If two Pac-Men of equal strength run into each other, they are knocked backward a short distance but suffer no harm otherwise.
 Blue Pac-Men cannot knock or pass through each other.

 Each round lasts a maximum of two minutes, with an on-screen countdown for the last 10 seconds.
 The last remaining Pac-Man wins the round.
 All players are brought back into the game at the start of each new round; after the final round, the player with the most victories is the overall winner.